NCAR/CAM/README.md

 ```

 ## Make & commit changes
-1. Modify the files you wish to modify (all sources files live in `doc/source/users_guide`)
+1. Modify the files you wish to modify (all source files live in `doc/source/users_guide`)
 2. Commit the changes to your fork.
 ```
 git add <file changed>